vimlet/eon/eon-docs/md/tutorial/[1]Tutorial/[3]To-Do Tutorial.md

 Let's see what it's happening on this function:

 - First, we loop through the data items and call the `component.createItem` for each one.
-The elements that will shape each item list are: an `eon-button` which will allow us to remove an item and a `eon-checkbox` which will let us mark an item as done (see code at the end of this example).
+The elements that will shape each item list are: an `eon-button` which will allow us to remove an item and a `eon-check` which will let us mark an item as done (see code at the end of this example).
 - Then, we remove the old list items and append the new ones.

 That's how we make our components react to data source changes.